FREE Shipping on orders over $899

 6. Kiwis : Kiwis are especially rich in vitamin C and offer a host of health benefits.

-9. Potatoes : Baked or boiled potatoes with their skin on are a good source of vitamin C.
+9. Potatoes : Baked or boiled potatoes with their skin are a good source of vitamin C.

 10. Tomatoes : Tomatoes are a rich source of vitamin C and lycopene, an antioxidant that has been linked to reducing the risk of certain types of cancer.